brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-style:italic">Come speedily to help.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Blessed Fathers, you were truly reÂ­vealed to the world as most brilliant beacons of ChristÂ’s truth on the earth, melting like wax the heresies of the blasphemous prattlers, quenching the burning confusions of the slanderers; and so, as Hierarchs of Christ, interÂ­cede that we may be saved.</span>
+mso-bidi-font-size:10.0pt">Blessed Fathers, you were truly re­vealed to the world as most brilliant beacons of Christ’s truth on the earth, melting like wax the heresies of the blasphemous prattlers, quenching the burning confusions of the slanderers; and so, as Hierarchs of Christ, inter­cede that we may be saved.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Glory. <span style="color:red;mso-bidi-font-style:italic">The same.</span></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Both now.<span style="color:red;mso-bidi-font-style:italic"> Theotokion.</span></span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Speedily accept our supplications, all-blameless Lady, and bring them to your Son and God; abolish the troubles of those who have recourse to you; humble the devices and overthrow the insolence of the godless, who are in arms against your serÂ­vants.</span>
+mso-bidi-font-size:10.0pt">Speedily accept our supplications, all-blameless Lady, and bring them to your Son and God; abolish the troubles of those who have recourse to you; humble the devices and overthrow the insolence of the godless, who are in arms against your ser­vants.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Ode 4.
 With foreseeing eyes.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Wise fathers, making the laws of the Spirit your meditation, you received the practical laws sent to you from Rome, and unfolding them by the light of the Spirit, you firmly estabÂ­lished the Church.</span>
+mso-bidi-font-size:10.0pt">Wise fathers, making the laws of the Spirit your meditation, you received the practical laws sent to you from Rome, and unfolding them by the light of the Spirit, you firmly estab­lished the Church.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Let us the faithful garland with hymns the divine assembly of the God-bearÂ­ing Fathers, for they proclaimed to us the incarnate Word as both God and man, with two energies and two corÂ­responding wills.</span>
+mso-bidi-font-size:10.0pt">Let us the faithful garland with hymns the divine assembly of the God-bear­ing Fathers, for they proclaimed to us the incarnate Word as both God and man, with two energies and two cor­responding wills.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">All-wise Fathers, you rightly overÂ­threw Honorius, once greatly puffed up on the throne and rule of old Rome, and finally proclaimed him unworthy of both throne and rule.</span>
+mso-bidi-font-size:10.0pt">All-wise Fathers, you rightly over­threw Honorius, once greatly puffed up on the throne and rule of old Rome, and finally proclaimed him unworthy of both throne and rule.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion.</span>